(work in progress..)

 When used with a Minor, it has a feeling of uncomfortable & uneasiness.
 It makes you want to lose the 9th as soon as possible and turn it back into a regular minor chord.
 The minor 9th is also considered a suspended 2nd.
 This is why it’s best in small quantities.

 When used with a Major, it almost gives a feeling of fulfillment.
 But can sometimes still give that feeling of uncomfortable & uneasiness.

 It’s almost like the notes in the chord progression stumble upon each other and come to a halt.
 It gives that sense of fulfillment.

-6th Chords are very interesting because they add some color to your progression.
-They give your progression something different without pushing it’s limits and keeping a stable chord.
+6th Chords are very interesting because they add some color to the harmonics.
+They give your chord something different without pushing it’s limits while keeping the chord stable.
 These are great as a bridge and can create very diverse tones depending on it’s surrounding chords.
 Let’s start building our chords!

 Building a 6th Chord

 R 3 7 9 – Minor 6th